Icinga/icinga2/doc/7-icinga-template-library.md

 postgres_standby     | **Optional.** Assume that the server is in continious WAL recovery mode if set to true.
 Defaults to false. postgres_production  | **Optional.** Assume that the server is in production mode if set to true.
-Defaults to false. postgres_action      | **Required.** Determines the test executed. postgres_unixsocket  | **Optional.** If "postgres_unixsocket" is set to true the unix socket is used instead of an address.
+Defaults to false. postgres_action      | **Required.** Determines the test executed. postgres_unixsocket  | **Optional.** If "postgres_unixsocket" is set to true, the unix socket is used instead of an address.
 Defaults to false. postgres_query       | **Optional.** Query for "custom_query" action. postgres_valtype     | **Optional.** Value type of query result for "custom_query". postgres_reverse     | **Optional.** If "postgres_reverse" is set, warning and critical values are reversed for "custom_query" action.